 For newer systems, you should check the tank every 6-8 weeks to see if it needs more salt.
 That doesn’t mean you shouldn’t check in between, though, in case there’s a need to top it off.
 Older systems will need topping off more frequently.

 How to Add Salt to Water Softener

 - Check and see if your softener has an indicator light.
-This is usually on newer systems and there to help you know when the salt levels need to be checked.
+This is usually on newer systems and it is there to help you know when the salt levels need to be checked.

-- If you have an older tank without an indicator, you’ll need to check the brine tank manually.
+- If you have an older tank without an indicator, you must manually check the brine tank.